Last Updated on December 7, 2022

-Taitung is one of Taiwan’s most beautiful counties, surrounded by mountains and nature, Taitung is a breath of fresh air in a country densely populated and over-developed.
+Taitung is one of Taiwan’s most beautiful counties, surrounded by mountains and nature, Taiwan’s East Coast is a breath of fresh air in a country densely populated and over-developed.
 There are a lot of things to do in Taitung and the best way to explore all its attractions and tourist spots is by renting a motorbike or a car and just drive around.
 The scenery is magnificent, and at every turn, you’ll see breathtaking landscapes.

 Disclaimer: This post contains affiliate links, which means that if you click on any links and make a purchase, I’ll get a small commission, at no cost to you.